yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

  (6) CamelCase https://jsfiddle.net/yschen25/x2n3oc8y/11/ <br/>
 <br/><br/>

-3.1 Why Can’t Browsers Read JSX?
+:white_check_mark: 3.1 Why Can’t Browsers Read JSX?
 > - Browsers can only read JavaScript objects but JSX in not a regular JavaScript object.
 Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using JSX transformers like Babel and then pass it to the browser.
 <br/><br/>